qgis/QGIS-UC-Website/content/attending.md

 We offer a refund when a ticket is cancelled more than 30 days before the event.
 Cancellations less than 30 days prior to the event are not refunded.

+Do note that some additional activities, such as during the extra Workshop Day, require additional registration.
+You can add these activities during while purchasing your ticket or at a later point in time, do note however that the spots are limited.

 ## Venue

 The event will be held at the [Visualization Center C](https://www.visualiseringscenter.se/en/), [Cnema](https://cnema.se/)